ovska/FlameCsv/docs/docs/configuration.md

 When reading @"FlameCsv.CsvValueRecord`1", setting the property to `true` ensures that all records have the same field count as the first record.
 The expected field count is reset if you [reset the headers with a callback](#skipping-records-or-resetting-headers).

-You can automatically ensure that all non-empty records written with @"FlameCsv.CsvWriter`1" or writing with @"FlameCsv.CsvWriter`1" have the same field count.
+You can automatically ensure that all non-empty records written with @"FlameCsv.CsvWriter`1" have the same field count.
-Alternatively, you can use the @"FlameCsv.CsvWriter`1.ExpectedFieldCount"-property.
+Alternatively, you can use the @"FlameCsv.CsvAsyncWriter`1.ExpectedFieldCount"-property.
 The property can also be used to reset the expected count by setting it to `null`, for example when writing multiple CSV documents into one output.

 ## Advanced topics